One of the most ordinary of temptations, which leads to the greatest of disasters, is the temptation expressed by the words: “everyone does it.”

 And he saw a dream: he saw an angel of God descending from heaven with a bright wreath in his hand, looking around for someone to bestow this wreath upon.
 And the old man’s heart ignited.
 And he said to the angel of God: “What must I do to deserve this wreath?
 I’ll do anything to get this reward.”

 And the angel said: “Look over there.”
 And, turning, the angel pointed north.
 And the old man turned around and saw a great black cloud.
-The cloud covered half the sky and descended down to the ground.
-And then the cloud parted and revealed a great horde of black Ethiopians moving towards the old man; behind them all stood one massive and terrible Ethiopian, and while his large feet were planted on the ground, his shaggy head with frightening eyes and red lips was all the way up in the sky.
+The cloud covered half the sky and descended down to earth.
+And then the cloud parted and revealed a great horde of black Ethiopians moving towards the old man; behind them all stood one giant, terrible Ethiopian, and while his large feet were planted on the ground, his shaggy head with frightening eyes and red lips was all the way up in the sky.

 “Fight them, defeat them, and I will place the wreath upon your head.”